ocp-power-automation/ocp4-upi-powervm/docs/quickstart.md

  * `rhel_subscription_username` : (Required) The username required for RHEL subscription on bastion host.
  * `rhel_subscription_password` : (Required) The password required for RHEL subscription on bastion host.
  * `rhel_username` : (Optional) The user that we should use for the connection to the bastion host.
 The default value is set as "root user.
+ * `ansible_repo` : Red Hat repository to pull the Ansible version from.
  * `keypair_name` : (Optional) Value for keypair used.
 Default is <cluster_id>-keypair.
  * `public_key_file` : (Optional) A pregenerated OpenSSH-formatted public key file.
 Default path is 'data/id_rsa.pub'.
  * `private_key_file` : (Optional) Corresponding private key file.
 Default path is 'data/id_rsa'.